mapbox/mapbox-gl-native/platform/osx/DEVELOPING.md

 1. [Install core dependencies](../../INSTALL.md).
 1. Run `make xproj`.
-1. Switch to the osxsdk or osxapp scheme.
+1. Switch to the dynamic or osxapp scheme.
 The former builds just the Cocoa framework, while the latter also builds a Cocoa demo application based on it.

 ### Access tokens